radiac/django-tagulous/README.txt

 Test (and add support for, if necessary), BaseTagManager.__contains__

 Support filtering tags against another field in the model, eg by user

+field_initialise_tags currently prints to stdout - it should not.
+Check for others.

 Test forms
 Make sure all tag options are tested - autocomplete_limit is not